tc39/proposal-record-tuple/README.md

 #### Runtime verification

-At runtime, if a non-const data structure is passed in a const expression, it is a Type Error.
-That means that the object or array expressions can't contain a Reference Type or call a function that returns a Reference Type.
+At runtime, if a non-value type is placed inside a `Record` or `Tuple`, it is a `TypeError`.
+This means that a `Record` or `Tuple` expression can only contain value types.

 ## Const update expression